bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 A smile curled up on his face.
 Then Victoria had kissed him on the cheek, as she had let her soft body rest towards his.
 He could feel his heart start thumbing faster again.
-Her face had been so close to his, with puppy eyes and that smile of hers.
+Her face had been so close to his, with those puppy eyes, and that smile of hers.
 It was like he was next to her again.
 He could even recall her perfume of roses, as she had gently brushed his hand with hers, as her gentle words had left her beautiful lips.